 Many park visitors barely leave their vehicles, doing so only long enough to snap a photo and move on to the next marquee sight.
 No matter where you are, the farther you head down a trail, the fewer people you’ll see.
 And it’s a national park, after all, so it’s virtually guaranteed to be scenic.

 Seek out private accommodations.

 Read Is This Hotel Safe? for guidance on how to choose the cleanest place to spend the night.
 A number of ranches out West have standalone cabins or cottages that naturally lend themselves to social distancing, and they are devising ways to keep meals and activities as private as possible.
-RV trips are another option—but if you’re thinking of taking an RV trip this summer, read this first.
+One family of readers from the D.C. area took a July road trip to parks in the Northeast, and we’ve rounded up more tips and strategies if you’re thinking of taking an RV trip yourself.